Guide To Google’s Author Markup

 The authorship tag still matters for SEO.
 If you want to build up your brand’s reputation and increase content visibility in search results, you need to be connecting the dots between author and article.
 But your author rank is only one piece of the puzzle.
 You need to have a sharpshooting SEO strategy if you want to appear higher in SERPs and turn organic clicks into content conversions.

 This is where an evidence-based SEO agency like OMG can help.
-Our expert digital Gurus will help you connect the dots between rankings and revenue, and ensure you appear when your customers are searching for you online.
+Our expert Australian online digital marketing Gurus will help you connect the dots between rankings and revenue, and ensure you appear when your customers are searching for you online.
 You’ll get a full digital audit of your online channels, including SEO, PPC, and social media advertising, as well as a strategy session to help you crush your long-term goals.

 Here’s the best bit: while this audit is worth $2,000, we’re giving it to you for FREE.
 No obligations, expectations, or shady terms and conditions.
 Just the fuel to power insane business growth for your business online.
 Get started today by clicking the link below.